dsyer/nix-cloud/README.md

 user = "dsyer"
 ```

-Initialize and make sure the configuration is clean:
+Initialize and make sure the configuration is clean (maybe first `rm -rf .terraform* terraform.tfstate*` if you have some old state lying around):

 ```
 $ terraform init